kaviramsv/tinyapp/README.md

 - Log out once the requirements are done.

 ## What happens behind the scenes

 - The application works by using a cookie to identify the logged in client
-- Once registered login id is saved along with the hashed pasword.
+- Once registered login id is saved along with the hashed pasword into database.
-- For every login,app checks the database if that user is existent in database.
+- For every login,app sets a cookie, checks the database if that user is existent in database
-- Displays the details of valid users
+- Displays the email id of curent user in the navigation bar
-- Updates Reads and deletes information from database based on request of user.
+- Updates Reads and deletes information from database based on request of user
 - Clears the cookie once logged out

+## How to test

+-App uses Mocah and chai to test the helper functions -Run npm test to test if the helper function retrieves data pertaining to the client